Noober1/next-ngulix/README.md

 This setup allows defining routes for HTTP endpints, or custom routing logic for pages (e.g. perhaps you wish to render a different page on the same route depending on the circumstances).

-I tried to make the code as barebones as possible, but in a way that includes an exhibit of some common patterns of actually using the template.
+I tried to make the code as barebones as possible, but in a way that exhibits some common patterns of using the template.
 The idea is to delete most of this code to actually start a project with this template: all the pages except for `main.jsx` should be deleted, as well as the demo routes in `app/route/pages.js` and `app/route/api.js`.
 The rest should be a minimal skeleton.

 I wrote a tutorial for this project, which can be found here https://dev.to/alexeydc/express-nextjs-sample-tutorial-integration-485f